Original Post: 07/31/2017

 If you are looking to sue someone, divorce them, obtain child support, or many other legal issues, you may attempt to have the papers served to them.
 A process server can be hired to track them down and serve the papers to them in a legal manner.

-However, if they are aware that someone is looking to serve you, you may go out of your way to avoid the process server.
-You may think that you can avoid being sued if you cannot be served by a process server, but this is not true.
+However, if they are aware that someone is looking for them, they may go out of their way to avoid the process server.
+You may think that they can avoid being sued if they cannot be served by a process server, but this is not true.

 If you avoid a process server, it does make the process of suing you a bit more challenging for the person bringing legal action against you.
 But it does not mean that they cannot proceed.
 If the person trying to sue you can prove to the judge that they have made a reasonable attempt to serve you and have been unable to do so, a judge may give them a few other options to serve you.

 There is a myth that legal action cannot be taken against you if you avoid a process server.
 This is not true.
-It simply puts off the inevitable and drags it out a big longer.
+It simply puts off the inevitable and drags it out a bit longer.
 As such, you have nothing to gain by avoiding being served.

 Working with a professional team like Same Day Process Service can help you get your papers served right away.
 We have more than 20 years of experience in getting your documents delivered legally in a timely manner.
 Contact us today to discuss your needs.